tldr-pages/tldr/pages/linux/waydroid.md

 # waydroid

-> Waydroid is a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
+> A container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
 > More information: <https://docs.waydro.id>.

 - Start Waydroid: